markbarnes/sermon-browser/sb-includes/readme.txt

 = 0.42 =
 * New feature: Sermon Browser shortcodes allow you to include single sermons or lists of sermons on any post or page on your website.
 For example, adding the shortcode [sermons preacher=1 id=latest] to your pastor’s page would display full details of his most recent sermon on that page.
-* Optimisation: Consolidated various help and tutorial pages to avoid having to keep three different =s up to date!
+* Optimisation: Consolidated various help and tutorial pages to avoid having to keep three different versions up to date!
 * Bug fix: External URLs now display on the search page alongside attached files (see forum post).
 * Bug fix: No more SQL errors on Wordpress custom pages (see forum post).